 How do you make carrot top pesto?

-- Pulse a few times to break up the ingredients, and then slowly drizzle in the olive oil, pulsing frequently as the pesto breaks down.
+- Pulse a few times to break up the ingredients, then slowly drizzle in the olive oil, pulsing frequently as the pesto breaks down.

 - Keep adding oil and blending until the pesto reaches your desired consistency.

-- Taste and adjust as necessary, and then transfer to a jar and store in the fridge until ready to use!
+- Taste and adjust as necessary, then transfer to a jar and store in the fridge until ready to use!

 Tips for the best pesto